bschwede/linkenhancer/README.md

 The syntax of the external targets is listed by the markdown help function of this module.
 In most cases, only one key-value parameter pair needs to be specified, consisting of the short name of the desired target and the ID of the data record located there.

-After a lot of theory: How does it look like in webtrees?!
+After a lot of theory: How does it looks like in webtrees?!
 In the upper part of the image we can see the edit mode of a note record, below how it ist rendered in view mode:
 ![Note with enhanced links - edit and view](resources/img/screenshot_note-enh-links-edit-and-view.png)